|Back to Main Print This Page Email to a Friend|

-This inflammatory process not only affects cartilage and bones but can also harm organs in other parts of the body.
+The chronic inflammatory process associated with RA not only affects cartilage and bones but can also harm organs in other parts of the body.

-Doctors don’t know exacty what causes rheumatoid arthritis.
+Doctors don’t know exactly what causes rheumatoid arthritis (RA).
 The condition is most likely triggered by a combination of factors including an abnormal autoimmune response, genetic susceptibility, and some environmental or biologic trigger such as a viral infection or hormonal changes.

-Rheumatoid arthritis is considered an autoimmune disease.
-In autoimmune disorders, the body’s immune system mistakenly attacks and destroys healthy cells and tissue.
+RA is considered an autoimmune disease.
+Autoimmunity means "immunity against the self."
+In autoimmune disorders, the body's immune system mistakenly attacks and destroys healthy cells and tissue.

 The immune system determines the body's responses to foreign substances (antigens) such as viruses and toxins.
 The immune response helps the body to fight infection and heal wounds and injuries.
 The inflammatory process is a byproduct of the immune response.

 Infections.
-Although many bacteria and viruses have been studied, no single organism has been definitively identified as a trigger for RA.
-Higher than average levels of antibodies that react with the common intestinal bacteria E. coli often appear in the synovial fluid of people with RA.
-Some researchers think they may stimulate the immune system to prolong RA once the disease has been triggered by some other initial infection.
-Other potential triggers include Mycoplasma, parvovirus B19, retroviruses, mycobacteria, and Epstein-Barr virus.
+Although many bacteria and viruses have been studied, no single organism has been identified as a trigger for RA.
+Some researchers think an infection may stimulate the immune system to start or prolong RA.
+Potential infectious triggers include E. coli, Mycoplasma, parvovirus B19, retroviruses, mycobacteria, certain bacteria seen with dental infections, and Epstein-Barr virus.

-Although rheumatoid arthritis can occur at any age from childhood to old age, onset usually begins between the ages of 30 - 50 years.
+Although RA can occur at any age from childhood to old age, onset usually begins between the ages of 30 to 50 years.

 Women are more likely to develop RA than men.